Louis VII of France: Early reign

 In the meantime, Geoffrey V, Count of Anjou, completed his conquest of Normandy in 1144.
 In exchange for being recognised as Duke of Normandy by Louis, Geoffrey surrendered half of the county of Vexin—a region vital to Norman security—to Louis.
 Considered a clever move by Louis at the time, it would later prove yet another step towards Angevin rule.

 In June 1147, in fulfillment of his vow to mount the Second Crusade, Louis and his queen set out from the Basilica of Saint-Denis, first stopping in Metz on the overland route to Syria.
 Soon they arrived in the Kingdom of Hungary, where they were welcomed by the king Géza II of Hungary, who was already waiting with King Conrad III of Germany.
 Due to his good relationships with Louis, Géza II asked the French king to be his son Stephen's godfather.
 Relations between the kingdoms of France and Hungary remained cordial long after this time: decades later, Louis's daughter Margaret was taken as wife by Géza's son Béla III of Hungary.

 After receiving provisions from Géza, the army continued its march to Constantinople.
 After meeting with Manuel and receiving some supplies, the French crusaders moved to join up with Conrad's army.
 Louis conferred with Conrad and decided to wait for the Germans to reorganize before joining him at Lopadium.
 Louis set out on what he assumed would be simpler paths into Philadelphia.
 Concerned about the winter shortage of supplies in hostile, Seljuk-held central Anatolia, Louis and Conrad made the decision to alter their journey by 11 November.
 After a month of travel Louis' army arrived at Ephesus.
 He chose, despite warning from Byzantine messengers, to march inland towards the Maender valley.
-Just beyond Laodicea, at Honaz, the French army was ambushed by Turks.
-In the resulting Battle of Mount Cadmus, the Turks first bombarded the French with arrows and heavy stones, then swarmed down from the mountains and massacred them.
+Just beyond Laodicea, at Mount Cadmus, the French army was ambushed by Turks.
+In the resulting battle, the Turks first bombarded the French with arrows and heavy stones, then swarmed down from the mountains and massacred them.
 The historian Odo of Deuil gives this account:

 During the fighting the King Louis lost his small and famous royal guard, but he remained in good heart and nimbly and courageously scaled the side of the mountain by gripping the tree roots [...]
 The enemy climbed after him, hoping to capture him, and the enemy in the distance continued to fire arrows at him.
 But God willed that his cuirass should protect him from the arrows, and to prevent himself from being captured he defended the crag with his bloody sword, cutting off many heads and hands.